 - “Advancing Decent Work Amidst Deepening Inequalities” (2013)

 - “From the Green Revolution to the Gene Revolution: Agriculture, AFTA, and the TNCs” (2004)

-Dr. Buenaventura B. Dargantes is a Professor at the Visayas State University, Baybay Leyte, teaching Socioecological Systems and graduate subjects on Resource Management.
+Dr. Buenaventura (Buboy) B. Dargantes is a Professor at the Visayas State University, Baybay Leyte, teaching Socioecological Systems and graduate subjects on Resource Management.
 Dr. Dargantes attended the University of the Philippines, Cebu (BS Psychology, 1979), the Visayas State College of Agriculture (MS Agricultural Development Education, 1986) and the University of Hohenheim (PhD in Agroecology/Socio-Ecology, 1996).
 His dissertation was entitled, “Socio-Ecological Case Studies of Forest Lands Cultivation in Leyte, Philippines”.
 He is currently the Project Coordinator of the Institute of Strategic Research and Development Studies (ISRDS) Water Research, Development and Extension Program at VSU; the Director of the Philippine Association of German Academic Scholars since 1999 and the President of the Environmental Legal Assistance Center (ELAC) since 2004.

 - “Rice and Vegetable Value Chains Affecting Small-Scale Farmers in the Philippines”, (2016)